vectara/vectara-answer/README.md

 bash docker/run.sh config/{name of sub-directory} default
 ```

-If you like the UX of an example application, you can duplicate the sub-directory and configure it to connect to your own data.
+If you like the UX of an example application, you can duplicate the subdirectory and configure it to connect to your own data.

 ## Configuring an application